KiefBC/wwe-universe-manager/README.md

 2. `echo "DATABASE_URL=database.db" > .env` OR `echo "DATABASE_URL=sqlite:database.db" > .env` if you want to be more explicit.
 This is required to tell Diesel where the database is located.
 3. `diesel setup` to setup the database
 4. `diesel migration run` to run the migrations
+5. Run `npx @tailwindcss/cli -i ./<path-to-your-base-css>/<css-file-name>.css -o ./<path-to-your-output-css>/output.css`.
+We do this so we don't re-compile every time our CSS classes change.
-5. Run `cargo tauri dev` to start the app
+6. Run `cargo tauri dev` to start the app

 # Running Tests